rdex999/HighDrive/README.md

 A "cloud" drive on your local network that you can sign in to using a user-name and a password to store files.
 Writen in Html and Javascript, using mongodb as the database.

-The server can be accessed on your local network, "http://localhost:8080"
+The server can be accessed on your local network, "http://<ServersIp>:8080" Replase <ServerIp> with the servers ip address.

 ## Installation instructions
 First install mongodb (depending on your os, this step could be different)